djstallion/skin.mimic.slimstar/README.md

 - In slimlist view all rating stars are removed
 - In slimlist view artist and album thumbs made smaller
 - In slimlist view set thumbs to hold their original aspect ratio
+- Rating stars are removed from music visualisation screen
-- In music visualisation screen rating stars are removed
+- Clock added to music visualisation screen